tdolist/tdo/README.md

 To remove it again, use `tdo remove listname`.
 You will be prompted to confirm the deletion to avoid accidents.

 #### Export your todos
 If you feel like exporting your todos _(e.g. for printing a checklist)_, you can do that with `tdo export filename`.
 All your todo lists will be exported into Markdown.
-You can decide if you want to includw tasks that were marked as 'done' or not.
+You can decide if you want to include tasks that were marked as 'done' or not.

 ## Future features
 - [ ] Different themes